 The VizE Lab seeks to play a vibrant role in advancing Liberal Arts education in Princeton's research university setting.
-Contemporary academic research, and any number of professions, are increasingly demanding highly-specialized knowledge, inter-disciplinary creativity, and collaborative skills.
-Courses in Anthropology and other disciplines that use the VizE Lab will offer students opportunities to practice this kind of intellectual dexterity and complexity.
-For example, cohorts of students may collaborate on collecting digital data, producing visualizations, generating field-based ethnography, and storytelling with digital media.
-Embedding these activities within substantive disciplinary courses enables students to engage with the Liberal Arts curriculum, while developing the lateral skills for a variety professional futures in the 21st century.
+Contemporary academic research, and any number of professions, demand increasingly specialized knowledge, familiarity with complex data, inter-disciplinary creativity, and collaborative skills.
+Courses in Anthropology and other disciplines that use the VizE Lab offer students opportunities to practice these kinds of knowledge.
+For example, cohorts of students may collaborate on collecting digital data, producing visualizations, doing field-based ethnography, and storytelling with digital media.
+By embedding such activities within anthropology courses, students learn to engage with the disciplinary knowledges and practices of a Liberal Arts curriculum, while developing the lateral skills and dexterity for a variety professional futures in the 21st century.

 This seminar takes up anthropology’s ambivalent relationship with visuality, and the issues raised by representing culture in film.
 What does culture look like through an anthropological lens?
 And what is the capacity of film for conveying culture across boundaries?
 To pursue these two big questions, we screen ethnographic and documentary films that enact a wide range of cinematic possibilities, from a range of realist styles to experimental and impressionistic works.
 We consider them in light of critical readings that reveal and unpack the premises, physicality and social relationships films can embody.
 Seminar participants use the tools for editing documentary films to take them apart and understand them from the inside — and to confront first-hand the dilemmas and possibilities of cross-cultural filmmaking.